orbeon/orbeon-forms-doc/contributors/test-plan.md

     - do on master branches too
 - [x] complete blog post with list of new features and compatibility notes for PE only
 - [x] tag `-ce`/`-pe` branches and push tags
+    - NOTE: We don't cherry-pick commits on `-ce` anymore.
+We can create a "fake" tag just for the release.
 - [x] upload build to github
     - [x] upload PE files to release, including .md5
 - [x] put PE sources in Google Drive